Asian Art Outpost

 yǒng zhě wú wèi

-This is a complete sentence that means literally "Brave People Have No Fear" or "A Brave Person Has No Fear" (plural or singular is not implied).
-We translated "No Fear" into the two variations that you will find on our website.
-Then we checked Chinese Google and found that others had translated "No Fear" in the exact same ways.
+We translated “No Fear” into the two variations that you will find on our website.
+Then we checked Chinese Google and found that others had translated “No Fear” in the exact same ways.
 Pick the one you like best.
 A great gift for your fearless friend.

-See Also...
-Fear No Man
+See Also: Fear No Man

 fàng xīn